TiptonCJ/Mountain-Mayhem/README.md

 - doors that could only be opened if you had the required cost
 - a chest that, once reached, wins you the game

-Since then I have added the following features:
+Since then, I adjusted the scope of the project and made a lot of changes.
+I'm sure you can see the inspiration...
--
+Current features include: